vcvpaiva/AlgebraicCategories/README.md

-# AlgebraicCategories
+# Algebraic Categories

-Information about concrete categories relevant to universal algebra
+This collection of GitHub markdown pages contain information about concrete categories relevant to universal algebra.

+The main page is [Algebraic Categories](index.html.md)